 At ALEI, we often hear concerns about liability from folks in the agriculture community who lease or allow their property to be used for hunting.
 In recognition of these concerns, the Maryland General Assembly recently passed a law expanding when certain liability protection provisions […]

 Dairy Able to Build Barns, But What About Using Property For A Dairy?

 This post is not legal advice.
 See here for the site’s reposting policy.
 As you might have noticed, I like to highlight recent court decisions showing how courts handle ag law issues.
 In a recent Wisconsin decision, the court held that a dairy LLC did not have a […]

 Maryland's New Antibiotics in Livestock Law: What Does it Mean for Your Farm?

 During the recent Maryland General Assembly session, the “Keeping Antibiotics Effective Act of 2017” (the Antibiotics Act) was passed into law.
 The controversial Act was amended substantially before its passage.
-Proponents of the Antibiotics Act want the use of antibiotics […]
+Proponents of the Antibiotics Act want the use of antibiotics in cattle, […]

 Court of Appeals Rules Against Animal Ag Reporting Exemption in Two Environmental Laws

 This is not a substitute for legal advice.
 See here for the site’s reposting policy.
 The smells of livestock are common if you live on or next to a farm.
 If livestock numbers reach certain sizes, two federal environmental laws, the Comprehensive Environmental […]